-- One of the leading local drug companies.

-- Some indigenous R&D.

-- Antibiotics remain widely demanded in Iran.
+- One of the leading local drug companies. - Some indigenous R&D. - Antibiotics remain widely demanded in Iran. - Strong credentials on the environment and sustainability.

 - The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - Basic nature of its output makes it unable to compete in more hi-tech markets.